BFavier/Pygmalion/README.md

 * The **verbose** parameter describes whether ther train/validation loss shoudl be printed at eahc epoch.

-* If the **L_minibatchs** parameter is not None, training is performed with mini-batching.
-And the maximum size of the minibatchs is **L_minibatchs** observations.
-Minibatchs are essential to train big models on limited memory.
-The model retains all the intermediate results as it needs them to propagate back the gradient.
-These intermediate results often occupy much more memory than the inputs/targets.
-You can save memory by performing minibatchs: the model is evaluated on subsets of the training data at once.
-Minibatchs slows down training and should not be used if there is enough memory to evaluate the model on the whole epoch at once.
-Using minibatchs is faster than batchs because the data is not loaded back and forth between disk/RAM/VRAM.
-Althought the two can be used together if the training data alone doesn't fit in memory.
-You can then be faster by using bigger batchs with severals minibatchs than batching alone.
+* If the **batchs_length** parameter is not None, the data are shuffled and cut in batches of at most **batchs_length** observations at each epoch.
+This is necessary to entrain big models on limited GPU memory.

 The history of the loss can be plotted using the **plot_residuals** method.